eic/EICrecon/CONTRIBUTING.md

 - factory names: WhatIsProduced_factory[_tag]
 - services, processors, etc.: Name_service, Name_processor, Name_etc
-- plugin with <name> should have <name>.cc with InitPlugin function
+- plugin with `name` should have `name`.cc file with `InitPlugin` function (It makes it so much easier to find the entry point of a plugin in the src tree)
 - templated classes: end with "T" (classes that inherit from them don't, unless they are also a template)

 ## Python